jalenng/twenty/README.md

   <h1> Twenty </h1>

-  A customizable timer that reminds you to take breaks in preventing eye strain
+  A customizable timer that reminds you to take breaks to prevent eye strain

   <br>